owncloud/ocis/docs/architecture/posixfs.md

 Infinite Scale is highly dependent on the efficient usage of meta data which are attached to file resources, but also logical elements such as spaces.

-Metadata are stored in extended attributes (as also supported by decompsed FS) which poses the benefit that metadata is always directly attached to the actual resources.
-As a result care has to be taken that extended attributes are considered when working with the file tree however, e.g. when creating or restoring backups.
+Metadata is stored in extended attributes (as also supported by decompsed FS) which poses the benefit that metadata is always directly attached to the actual resources.
+As a result, care has to be taken that extended attributes are considered when working with the file tree however, e.g. when creating or restoring backups.

 Note: The maximum number and size of extended attributes are limited depending on the filesystem and block size.
 See [GPFS Specifics](#gpfs-specifics) for more details on GPFS file systems.